-A spectroscopic study of Vega ( $\alpha$ Lyrae) and Sirius ( $\alpha$ Canis Majoris) has been performed to determine physical properties of these star.s It has been found that:-
+A spectroscopic study of Vega (α Lyrae) and, by implication, Sirius (α Canis Majoris) has been performed to determine physical properties of these star's.
+It has been found that:-

-- The relative amplitude of the hydrogen Balmer line series are well reproduced by the simple model however the line profiles are not well modelled by a uniform single layer photosphere. - The temperature of the stars photospheres are 14025K. - A future study that assumes the photosphere comprises two regions in parallel or two layers in series (or combination thereof) may yield a better fit to the spectral line profiles.
+- The relative amplitude of the hydrogen Balmer line series are well reproduced by the simple model however the line profiles are not well modelled by a uniform single layer photosphere. - The photosphere temperature is 14025K.